Flag of Belgrade

-The flag of Belgrade is composed of three Serbian national colours: red, blue and white.
+The Flag of Belgrade is composed of three Serbian national colours: red, blue and white.
 The blue symbolises hope and faith in better future.
 The red of the ground is a symbol of the suffering of Serbian people in a struggle for freedom.
 Two horizontal white lines represent the Sava and Danube rivers, which are symbols of the strength of Belgrade.
 They are white according to heraldry rules.
-"Beograd" is Serbian name for "white city," so there are white walls and towers.
+"Beograd" is Serbian name for "White City," so there are white walls and towers.
 The walls represent a merchant city; the towers and open gate represent an open market.
 The ship, a Roman trireme, is a symbol of the antiquity of the city.

-The flag is a banner of the arms of Belgrade.
+The flag is also a banner of the arms of Belgrade.